AronSoto/Predict_Stock_Market/README.md

 ### About Me
 You can find more of my projects on GitHub.

-Thank you for checking out my project!
+I'm Aron and thank you for checking out my project!